 2) Was the quality of time spent throughout our lifetime for personal achievements or to add value to others’ lives (i.e., family members and loved ones)?
-And for this one, the answer is not that easy; despite the ideal answer, reality around us proves otherwise.
+And for this one, the answer is not easy; despite the ideal answer, reality proves otherwise.

 The definition of success and achievement is different from one person to the other, and this has nothing to do with how big or small our goals are compared to others, as we should never compare ourselves to others.
-Each of us has our circumstances and experiences that set us apart from one another.
-Some would want a small happy family, a good house, and a decent job, while others want to be a famous soccer player or a member of Doctors-Without-Borders to help others all over the world, and some want to join the rich and famous club.
-Hence there is no one model for happy life or success, as we all have our own versions.
-One thing for sure, though, is that no one makes it alone, and external factors in our lives play a big role in supporting or blocking our plans.
+Each of us has our circumstances and experiences that set us apart.
+Some would want a small happy family, a good house, and a decent job, while others want to be a famous soccer player or a Doctors-Without-Borders member to help others worldwide, and some want to join the rich and famous club.
+Hence there is no one model for happy life or success, as we all have our versions.
+One thing for sure, though, is that no one makes it alone, and external factors in our lives play a significant role in supporting or blocking our plans.

 Finally, remember that this is the real deal, the only life you are given.
 No repeats, no extra lives, no rehearsals, and most of all, no fixed timing, as “Game Over” can come at any minute.
 So whatever you want to do or achieve or whomever you want to be with, do it before it’s too late.